Latest News at:

 Withers is also passionate about the aircraft’s growing role in technical education.
 “This is one of the most iconic pieces of aerospace technology ever, and it is thoroughly British.
 The Vulcan fires young people with a passion to develop and build world-beating technologies.
 And we can help give them those skills through training modules that call upon the extraordinary knowledge, rigour and precision needed to restore and maintain the UK’s only flying ‘complex’ heritage aircraft.”

-The Trust hopes to fly the aircraft for at least two more display seasons, including the year of the Queen’s Diamond Jubilee in 2012, which is also the 60th anniversary of the first flight of the Vulcan and the 30th anniversary of its heroic role in the Falklands conflict.
-“The airframe has limited time before it will no longer be possible to renew its Permit to Fly,” explains Dr Pleming.
+The Trust hopes to fly the aircraft for a few more years yet “The airframe has limited time before it will no longer be possible to renew its Permit to Fly,” explains Dr Pleming.
 “After that, we hope to develop a museum and educational centre around the plane, funded by conference, leisure and other commercial activities.”

 Help to keep her flying at: http://www.vulcantothesky.org/donate.html